 If there is anything you wish to know, don't hesitate but send me a message!

 But first: some basics!

-I was born not yet 30 years ago in a German City close to the border to Belgium and the Netherlands.
+I was born not yet 30 years ago in a german city close to the border of Belgium and the Netherlands.
 After graduating from school I started to study in Cologne and finished in 2014 with a Masters Degree in Linguistics and German Language & Literature.

 During my studies I started to work in a museum and as a freelance tour guide - a job I loved right away, that's why I just kept doing it when I later on moved to Switzerland.

 In 2016 I got the chance to move to Switzerland - a big step for me because it meant leaving my family and my friends by moving more than 600km south.
 On the other hand moving also meant, I would be a lot closer to the mountains - so I would be living closer to where I think my heart belongs.
 You wouldn't believe how happy I am I had the courage to do this step and give my life a new direction!

 But it was also a big step as I could grow and develop more than I probably would have done in Germany.
 I became a freelance tour guide in Switzerland and it's still a job I love .

 As it is a lot harder to live from being a tour guide in Switzerland than it was in Germany, I started to work in a marketing and communications agency in Bern by the beginning of 2018.
 I am working in Online Mrketing and as a text producer for 4 days per week - the rest of the week is reserved for quality time in the mountains (and a guided tour every now and the...).

 When I was younger I was not interested in hiking at all!
 The first real hikes I did were in 2009 when I hiked a long-distance trail in Tyrol, Austria.
 Afterwards I was kind of infected.
 Anyways, since I was living in a flat area of Germany, hiking (in the mountains) was limited to holidays.
 I did a few long-distance hikes during summertime but I really started to become more "serious" about it in 2014.